 Jetstar (JQ) domestic flights departing on Q300 aircraft

-Jetstar (JQ) domestic flights departing from international terminals on an A330 and 787 aircraft
+Jetstar (JQ) domestic flights departing from international terminals on a 787 aircraft

 Jetstar Pacific (BL) domestic flights